Protecting your future income is just as important as insuring your home or your car when it comes to your family’s safety and security.

 - How did you determine the total amount needed?

 - Is it enough to pay off any debt (your mortgage, car loans, credit cards, etc.)?

 - Is it enough to cover college costs for children?

 - Will it provide enough to replace your income, so your family can stay in their home and maintain their lifestyle?

 - Does your spouse agree that you have the correct amount?

 - Does your spouse also have enough coverage?
 (Many families have little or no life insurance on stay-at-home spouses, ignoring the need to pay for child care in the event of an untimely death of the caregiving parent.)

-- Will the surviving spouse currently working outside the home want to spend more time with the children at least temporarily, with a resulting decrease in income?
+- If the spouse caring for young children at home should pass away, will the surviving spouse currently working outside the home want to spend more time with the children at least temporarily, with a resulting decrease in income?

 Disability insurance: Does it replace enough income?